faest-sign/faest-sign.github.io/index.md

 ## Design philosophy

-In FAEST, the secret signing key is a key of the AES block cipher.
-Meanwhile, the verification key of a signature is a pair of a plaintext and ciphertext (obtained by encrypting under the secret signing key).
-The signature is then a Non-Interactive Zero-Knowledge proof of knowledge of the AES key.
-This follows the design principle of the Picnic signature scheme, although using AES as a One-Way Function instead of LowMC.
+In FAEST, the secret signing key is an AES key, while the public verification key is a plaintext-ciphertext pair (obtained by encrypting a random message under the signing key).
+A signature consists of a non-interactive zero-knowledge proof of knowledge of the AES key.
+This follows the design principle of the [Picnic signature scheme](https://github.com/Microsoft/Picnic/), except using AES as a one-way function instead of LowMC.

-The Zero-Knowledge proof system used for FAEST is based on a new design called VOLE-in-the-head, which is developed from the established MPC-in-the-head paradigm.
+The zero-knowledge proof system used for FAEST is based on a new design called VOLE-in-the-head, which is inspired by the established MPC-in-the-head paradigm.
 VOLE-in-the-head allows for a faster implementation with smaller proofs than previous approaches.
-Since the security of the proof system itself also only relies on the security of symmetric key cryptography such as hash functions and the AES cipher, no other cryptographic hardness assumption (LWE, CSIDH, Syndrome Decoding, ...) has to be made.
+Since the security of the proof system itself also only relies on the security of symmetric key cryptography such as hash functions and the AES cipher, no other cryptographic hardness assumptions (LWE, CSIDH, syndrome decoding, ...) are needed.

 ## Performance

-For 128 bit security, our optimized implementation of FAEST can sign or verify in 0.9 milliseconds (for signatures of size 6.5 kilobytes) or 8.1 milliseconds (for signatures of size 5 kilobytes).
+For 128-bit security, our optimized implementation of FAEST can sign or verify in 0.9 milliseconds (for signatures of size 6.5 kilobytes) or 8.1 milliseconds (for signatures of size 5 kilobytes).
 When using AES in Even-Mansour mode, signature size can be further reduced to 4.6 kilobytes.
 Here are the benchmarks for our [AVX2](/software.html) implementation.

 {% include_relative avx2-perf.md %}